Mobile push notification service

 2. Decide whether to share usage statistics with the Zulip team.

-By default, Zulip installations using the Mobile Push Notifications Service submit additional usage statistics that help Zulip’s maintainers allocate resources towards supporting self-hosted installations (details).
+By default, Zulip installations using the Mobile Push Notification Service submit additional usage statistics that help Zulip’s maintainers allocate resources towards supporting self-hosted installations (details).
 You can disable submitting usage statistics now or at any time by setting SUBMIT_USAGE_STATISTICS=False in /etc/zulip/settings.py.

 Note that all systems using the service upload basic metadata about the organizations hosted by the installation.